RabinPhaiju/React-Learn/interview-questions.md

     - custom component that wraps another compnents.
     - takes a component as a parameter and returns a component.
-    - manipulation of props, state manipulation, code reuse
+    - manipulation of props, state manipulation, code reuse, render hijacking, props manipulation, etc.
+    - render Hijacking:
+        - The concept of render hijacking is the ability to control what a component will output from another component.
+        - It actually means that you decorate your component by wrapping it into a Higher-Order component.
+By wrapping you can inject additionalprops or make other changes, which can cause changing logic of rendering.

 # Redux